Actor Kal Penn Donates Celebrity Masterchef Winnings To Palestinian Refugees

 In the last week, at the United Nations, and in Washington, DC, Secretary Kerry and Ambassador Power called on the international community to come together to raise money and help ensure that compensation and other needs of Palestinian refugees are met.

-A total of 1,300 Palestinians, including over 600 children, have been displaced by Israeli demolitions in 2016 alone, according to UNRAW USA.
+A total of 1,300 Palestinians, including over 600 children, have been displaced by Israeli demolitions in 2016 alone, according to UNRWA USA.

 “Secretary Kerry recently discussed in his speech that Gaza is home to one of the world’s densest concentrations of people enduring extreme hardships with few opportunities,” said Penn,